susanw1/zscript/RCode.md

 	... etc.
 	These commands are primarily to give extra information on a failure when one occurs, e.g. in an execution space command.
 	The point at which the first command after the `|` is executed must be seperated by a `|` as seen in the above example.
-	If an error is encountered after the `|`, and this is never executed, then the error cannot be reported, so should be reported on the debug channel.
+	If a parsing error is encountered after the `|`, and this is never executed, then the error cannot be reported, so should be reported on the debug channel.

 `\n` separated command sequences should be executed in order, but other command sequences can be put between them.
 	If an error occurs in one sequence, the next should still be executed.
 A new packet (over packet based channels such as UDP) is treated effectively the same as a `\n`.